massimotamos/massimotamos.github.io/_posts/2018-02-19-DKHOS-CTF-General-Review.markdown

 ```
 Guys, do not forget why we are doing this.
 We are so close to make those children happy!
 ```
-After 4 sleepless nights, 2 workdays in between, couple of disputes among members, we actually did it!
+After 4 sleepless nights, 2 workdays in between, couple of disputes among members, we actually made it to the top between **478 teams** !

 ![image]({{ site.baseurl }}/assets/images/post3/post3-2.jpeg)